rehierl/node-tree-outliner/1-basics/2-1-hierarchy-of-seqs.md

 * Sequence `u` contains the elements `2` and `3`.
 * Sequence `v` contains the elements `5` and `6`.

-Elements may belong to one or more sequences:
+Elements may belong to more than one sequence:

 * Elements `1` and `4` belong to `s` and `t`.
 * Elements `8` and `9` belong to `s` and `w`.